sclaflin/Plate-Minder/README.md

           - h264_qsv
 	    # FFMPEG arguments to apply before the output argument.
 This can be used for
 	    # several things.
 In this example, we are leveraging Intel's Quicksync for
 	    # hardware encoding of the MJPEG stream.
-Please note that in order for this
-	    # example to work, you've got a few more steps.
-Please see the Hardware
-	    # Acceleration section further down.
         preOutputArgs:
           - -c:v
           - mjpeg_qsv